VICTORIA & VANCOUVER ISLAND

 A Biosphere Reserve and World Heritage Site, Glacier Bay National Park protects a unique ecosystem of plants and animals living in concert with ever-changing glacial landscape.
 Your Holland America cruise ship will be your visitor center for this unforgettable day.
 What is it like when a monumental chunk of ice splits off a glacier and crashes into the sea?
 The sound is like thunder.
 The impact shoots water hundreds of feet into the air.
 You hold your breath as you catch the moment on film.
 Then you wait for it to all to happen again.
 And it does.
 Glacier Bay has more actively calving tidewater glaciers than any place else in the world.
 Holland America visits this restricted wonderland more than any other cruise line.
 Cruise from the Reid and Lampluh glaciers to the mighty Johns Hopkins - surrounded by rugged peaks and sheltering a seal pupping ground.
 Then linger for a full hour at Grand Pacific and Margerie glaciers for the grandest spectacle of them all.
 Margerie is an ice Age giant a mile wide and 25 stories high.
 Here you will marvel at nature's unrelenting power as you witness the birth of one massive iceberg after another.

-On arrival in Anchorage, Alaska’s largest city, you will have a two and half hour city tour of Anchorage Including the Anchorage Museum.
-After the tour you can elect to visit the Alaska Native Heritage Center where Native Aleuts and Athabascan Indian interpreters will explain Alaska’s 11 distinctive Native cultures through stories.
+On arrival in Anchorage, Alaska’s largest city, you will have lunch and city tour of Anchorage including the Anchorage Museum.
+After the tour you will transfer to your hotel.

 DENALI NATIONAL PARK